Primary Navigation Mobile

 The Honda Jazz has always had a couple of major selling points.
 It’s amazingly versatile and spacious for such a small car – there’s room for four six-foot adults in comfort, and the clever rear seats give you loads of options for carrying large items.
 It’s also a very dependable model, with a strong reputation for reliability and ease-of-driving.

-The latest model comes with a clever hybrid powertrain and automatic gearbox as the only option, which gives good economy and nippy performance around town.
-You’ll pay for the privilege, though – the Jazz isn’t a cheap small car.
+The latest model is only available as a self-charging hybrid and automatic gearbox as the only option, which gives good economy and nippy performance around town.
+You’ll pay for the privilege, though – the Jazz isn’t a cheap small car with prices starting from around £28,060.

 Pros